mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-Your returned output should look similar to this:
+The output in the command line should look similar to this:

 ![Output of build command](/images/blog-images/build.webp){.body-image .body-image--narrow .body-image--left}

 Fig. 4: Screenshot of files compiled by the build command.{.caption}

 By default, Vite compiles the CSS into `dist/assets/`, and names the files by appending a random 8 character string to the original file name.
-For a React/Vite app like ours, when the random string changes, Vite is smart enough to automatically and dynamically update any reference to the files.
-However, Drupal libraries expect CSS and JS file names to stay consistent and not change.
+For a traditional React/Vite app, when the random string changes, Vite is smart enough to automatically and dynamically update any reference to the files.
+However, in Drupal, the libraries we create expect for CSS and JS file names to stay consistent and not change.
 Let's change Vite's original behavior so compiled assets are consistently named.

 * First, install the **glob** extension.
 We'll use this shortly to import multiple CSS files in a single import.